NickLargen/Styled-Scroll/README.md

     styledScroll = null;

-The scrollbar will automatically update its dimensions and position with any changes to the scrollable region.
+The scrollbar will automatically update its dimensions and position with any changes to the scrollable region (see [options](#options) to configure this behavior).
 However, changing a scrollbar's styling at runtime may require you to inform it that its position has changed:

     styledScroll.refresh();